Contact us 0800 756 5555 benevolent@bt.com

 Rowland Hill

-In 1902 the Fund dealt with just 20 cases, but gradually during the 20th century its work expanded, and in 1950 71 grants totalling £1,577 were made.
-Annual General Meetings were presided over by Postmasters General, including Reginald Bevins, Anthony Wedgwood-Benn and John Stonehouse.
+In 1902 the Fund dealt with just 20 cases, but its work expanded steadily throughout the 20th century.
+By 1950, 71 grants had been awarded, totalling £1,577.
+Annual General Meetings were chaired by successive Postmasters General, including Reginald Bevins, Anthony Wedgwood Benn and John Stonehouse.

-In 1985, when 154 cases were dealt with, it had been agreed that the Rowland Hill Fund would look after Post Office people and the BT Benevolent Fund would look after BT employees.
-By 1996 the Fund was registered with the Charity Commission and had a new constitution reflecting current charity law.
-BT’s Employee Relations Director chairs the Trustee Board, which is a mixture of current and former employees as well as one independent Trustee.
+By 1985, when 154 grant applications were received, responsibilities had been formally divided, with the Rowland Hill Fund supporting Post Office employees and the BT Benevolent Fund focusing on BT people.
+In 1996, the Fund was registered with the Charity Commission and adopted a new constitution aligned with modern charity law.
+The Trustee Board is chaired by BT’s Director of work and reward and comprises a mix of current and former employees, alongside an independent Trustee.

-Today the Fund office is at Bristol Telephone Exchange and the team consists of nine part-time employees, many of them being former BT people.
+Today, the Fund is based at Bristol Telephone Exchange and is run by a team of eight part-time staff, most of whom are former BT employees.

 By post: